polkerty/zumbers/README.md

 # Zumbers
+A zumber is a multiset of reals with sum 0.
+The sum of two zumbers is the union of their elements.
+A factorization of a zumber breaks it down into two or more zumbers that can be added to get the original zumber.
+A zumber is "prime" if it cannot be factored.
+A prime factorization is a factorization where all factors are primes.
+Factorization is not unique.

 ## Spectrum
 The spectrum of a zumber is the list of different lengths of **prime** factorizations for that zumber.
 For example,